dwyl/technology-stack/README.md

 ## Database?

-The _reason_ we do not _specify_ our Database in the "PETAL" Acronym is <br />
-that **`Phoenix`** abstracts its' database access via [`Ecto`](https://phoenix.hexdocs.pm/ecto.html) to provide built-in support to the following **databases**:
+The _reason_ we do not _specify_ our Database in the `PETAL` acronym is that **`Phoenix`** abstracts its' database access via [`Ecto`](https://phoenix.hexdocs.pm/ecto.html) to provide built-in support to the following **databases**:

 * `PostgreSQL` (via [`postgrex`](https://github.com/elixir-ecto/postgrex))